kcl-lang/kcl-lang.io/docs/user_docs/concepts/package-and-module.md

 ## Overview

 Within a **module**, KCL organizes files grouped by **package**.
-A package can be defined within the module or externally (through KCL package manager `kpm`).
+A package can be defined within a module or be imported externally (through KCL package manager `kpm`).
 In the latter case, KCL maintains a copy of the package within the module in a dedicated location.

 ## Module